Church Growth

 Host Community Service Days

 A quarterly day when the entire church serves together in the community — a neighborhood cleanup, a school beautification project, a food bank sort.
-Service days create shared purpose, attract community attention, and give members a tangible way to live out their faith together.
+Service days create shared purpose and give members a tangible way to live out their faith together.

 Create Milestone Celebrations

 Publicly celebrate the milestones of your congregation: baptisms, marriages, new babies, graduations, retirements.
-These celebrations communicate that the church is present for the whole of life, not just Sunday mornings, and they create the kind of emotional memories that bind people to a community.
+These celebrations communicate that the church is present for the whole of life, not just Sunday mornings.

 Launch a 'Belong Before You Believe' Event Strategy

 Design some events specifically for people who aren't yet part of the church — a community concert, a parenting workshop, a financial literacy class.
-These events give members something easy to invite their friends to, and they introduce the church to people who might never walk in on a Sunday.
+These events give members something easy to invite their friends to.

 Host a 'New Member Welcome Dinner'

 A quarterly dinner hosted by the pastor for everyone who has joined the church in the past three months.
 Intimate, personal, and focused entirely on getting to know new members.
-This single event has an outsized impact on new member retention and the speed at which they integrate into the community.
+This single event has an outsized impact on new member retention.

 Create an Annual 'Church Story' Night